synclinical/heroku-buildpack-google-chrome/README.md

 # heroku-buildpack-google-chrome

-This buildpack downloads and installs (headless) Google Chrome from your choice of release channels.
+This buildpack downloads and installs (headless) Google Chrome.

-## Using a Specific Chrome Major Version
+### Using a specific Chrome major version

 If you need to use a specific major version of Chrome (for example, if a newer version is causing compatibility issues), you can set the `GOOGLE_CHROME_MAJOR_VERSION` config variable.